joshbrew/mazeswarm/README.md

 BabylonJS for rendering.
 Rapier3D for scene collision and scripting interactions.
 All entities are physics-based and update the render thread.

 Physics thread uses a separate thread to convolve the main flowfield that tracks the player from all points in the maze for navigating ai to you.
-Idle AI will alternate accessible flowfield points on separate convolved layers that can be purposed of other targets too.
+Idle AI will alternate accessible flowfield points on separate convolved layers that can be purposed for other targets too.

 BabylonJS thread handles only the render updating while positions and states etc. are determined by the physics thread.